ibuenuel/w3schools-database/README.md

 ## Prerequisite
 Make sure that the following software is installed:
 - Docker
+- If you are on Windows, please use WSL with Ubuntu for the setup and use the bash terminal

 ## Fork to your github account
 Go to github.com, create a new account or login.